bgorman87/Stock-Fetcher/README.md

 Desired processing can be adjusted in `main.py` however should be able to simply install required packages and run with default settings.

 If this program is desired to be used, make sure this is only a part of your due diligence.

+This was also made a few years ago, so may try to optimize it in the future with new knowledge